iserdykov/k8s-hyperv/readme.md

 # ---- or -----
 .\hyperv.ps1 master node1 node2 nodeN...

-# ssh to the nodes and install basic Kubernetes cluster here.
+# ssh to the nodes if necessary (e.g. for manual k8s init)
 # IPs can be found in `etc/hosts`
 # by default, your `.ssh/id_rsa.pub` key was copied into the VMs' ~/.ssh/authorized_keys
 # (note: this works only after `.\hyperv.ps1 hosts`, otherwise use IP addresses)